Take the CLMP via proctor

 Prohibited proctors are: friends, relatives, co-workers, supervisors(no matter what their position or rank), may not serve as a proctor.
 Persons currently employed in another office other than CAAT - Testing or enrolled in a Tarleton State University will not be allowed to proctor other TSU students.

 - The AMP is a free test to the student & there are some proctors that usually will supervise exams without charge.
 However, if any charges are involved, payment will be the responsibility of the student.

 The necessary steps for taking a proctored exam are outlined below:

 - Submit a completed and signed CLMP proctor information form to The Center for Access and Academic Testing one week prior to the examination appointment.

 - In the event that the proctor submitted is not suitable or approved, or cannot be contacted by the CAAT - Testing office, you will be notified to find a replacement.

 - Once proctor is approved the exam information will be sent to the proctor.

 - Plan to arrive at the testing location at least fifteen minutes before the appointment time set for the exam.
 Remember to bring a PHOTO ID needed for check-in.

 - Upon completing the exam, the proctor will notify CAAT - Testing that the exam has been completed.

-Click on the link to read, understand and print a copy of the "Proctor request form for an Advanced Math Placement Exam".
+Click on the link to read, understand and print a copy of the "Proctor request form for an College Level Math Placement".